Deltares/dfm_tools/README.md

 - html documentation:
 	- https://htmlpreview.github.io/?https://github.com/openearth/dfm_tools/blob/master/docs/dfm_tools/index.html

 Installation
 --------
-- download Anaconda 64 bit (with Python 3.8 or later) from https://www.anaconda.com/distribution/#download-section (miniconda is probably also sufficient, but this is not yet tested)
+- download and install Anaconda 64 bit (with Python 3.8 or later) from https://www.anaconda.com/distribution/#download-section (miniconda is probably also sufficient, but this is not yet tested)
-- install it with the recommended settings
 - install dfm_tools from github:
 	- open anaconda prompt
 	- ``conda create --name dfm_tools_env -c conda-forge python=3.8 git spyder -y`` (you can also install a newer python version, in python 3.7 the dependency hydrolib seemed not installable)
 	- ``conda activate dfm_tools_env``
 	- ``conda install -c conda-forge shapely cartopy pyepsg geopandas contextily xarray dask netcdf4 bottleneck -y`` (installs conda-forge requirements)
 	- ``python -m pip install git+https://github.com/openearth/dfm_tools.git`` (this command installs dfm_tools and all required non-conda packages)
-	- REMOVEDTHIS: for some reason netcdf4 installed via conda results in a dll error in Spyder (not in cmd), using the above installation order results in netcdf4 installation via pip and that works. https://github.com/spyder-ide/spyder/issues/19220

 	- shapely for slicing 2D/3D data (conda-forge channel is necessary since main channel version is 1.6.4, minimal requirement is 1.7.0)
 	- cartopy for satellite imagery, coastlines etc on plots (conda-forge channel recommended by cartopy developers, and currently also necessary for correct shapely version)
 	- pyepsg is necessary for cartopy and probably also for other libraries